 - Discovering Your “Why”

 I received an overwhelming response from the crowd.
 It really touched my heart.
 Not only did people approach me after the session with their own stories and questions, but the outpouring of emails and letters I received was incredible.
 Many doctors leave out the emotional healing aspect of wellness these days, leaving many patients recovering physically, but reeling in spiritual and emotional torment.
 These people are looking for help anywhere they can find it.
-It moved me so much that I created a special web class so that people who missed the TTAC live event could still benefit from what I shared.

 As I listened – and read – their stories, something dawned on me.
 What people are really craving, beyond physical healing, is emotional healing.
 Many cancer patients are unable to process what’s happening to them due to an emotional haze that lingers on and on.
 This prevents them from understanding what is happening to their bodies and from making wise decisions.